OfficeDev/office-js-docs-pr/docs/develop/develop-overview.md

 - Word
 - Excel custom functions

-Create your project using HTML, CSS and JavaScript (or TypeScript), or using Angular or React.
-For whichever framework you choose, you can choose between JavaScript and Typescript as well.
+Create your project using HTML, CSS and JavaScript (or TypeScript), or using React.
+If you choose React, you can choose between JavaScript and Typescript as well.
 For more information about creating add-ins with the generator, see [Yeoman generator for Office Add-ins](yeoman-generator-overview.md).

 ### Visual Studio